What are invasive species?

 Wintercreeper is an aggressive perennial woody vine/groundcover that spreads prolifically in sun, shade, and many soil conditions.
 Winter creeper is native to Asia and was introduced to the US via the landscape trade.
 It damages natural and suburban areas by out competing and eliminating native ephemerals and other flowers.
 The vine can kill mature trees and shrubs.
 Wintercreeper is an evergreen so it is easily identified even in winter.
 Controlling wintercreeper is no easy task.
 Hand cut vines at the base and apply a Glyphosate herbicide to the cut stump in late winter.
 Hand control via pulling for small infestations can be effective but left roots will re-sprout.
 Persistence is key.
 Herbicide applications in late fall are options.

-Learn more on the Nature Conservancy website and Missouri Dept of Conservation webpage.
+Learn more on Missouri Dept of Conservation webpage.